christopher5106/christopher5106.github.io/_posts/2016-11-15-linear-algebra-for-derivatives-in-multi-dimensional-spaces-tensor-product-inner-outer-products.markdown

 # Linear algebra

-A matrix multiplication gives a new matrix :
+A matrix multiplication (or tensor product in higher dimensions) gives a new matrix :

 $$ A \times B = [ \sum_k a_{i,k} b_{k,j} ]_{i,j} $$